Blue Heelers: episode guide

 Episode 4.30 (158)

 While on routine patrol, Dash and Nick pull over to attend to a car that has driven off the road and discover that the pregnant driver has gone into labour.
-After taking her to the hospital, Nick is assaulted by man found breaking into a truck in the car park and is admitted with a head wound.
+After taking her to the hospital, Nick is assaulted by a man found breaking into a truck in the car park and is himself admitted to the hospital with a head wound.

 Responding to the incident, the Heelers are on hand to see the child born but when the baby's health takes a sudden turn for the worse and subsequently dies, the bereaved father, drunk and in search of answers, takes Nick and Zoe hostage.
 The man is easily subdued but Nick takes up his cause, and, along with PJ, investigates the baby's doctor.
 What they uncover provides the painful answers sought by the grieving parents and sheds some light on Nick's assault.

 Meanwhile, Monica Draper arrives to interview Adam in relation to his assault on Damien Allenby.
-After bumping into Damian in hospital, Dash learns he is considering a lawsuit against Adam and the police.
-With Adam facing the end of his policing career, Dash makes her own enquiries into the incident leading to a surprise turn of events.
+After bumping into Damian in hospital, Dash learns he is considering a civil lawsuit against Adam and the police.
+With Adam facing the end of his policing career, Dash makes her own enquiries into the incident leading to a surprising turn of events.©tzuk

 Guest Starring: Paul Bongiovanni as Sergio Torrini, Maria Theodorakis as Angusta Torrini, Tony Hawkins as Dr Quentin Morris, Abbe Holmes as Nurse Gwen Ryan, Karen Davitt as Dr. Zoe Hamilton, Bruno Stepnell as Gary Finch, Nick Mitchell as Damien Allenby, Damien Pree as Jeff Dimmock, Peta Doodson as Monica Draper, Joelene Crnogorac as Molly Beggs, Lachlan Raverty as Baby Torrini